digitalemagine/django-select2/README.md

 More details
 ============

-More details can be found on the original blog at - http://blog.applegrew.com/2012/08/django-select2/.
+More details can be found on the original blog at - http://blog.applegrew.com/2012/08/django-select2/ which is now also included in the documentation.

 External Dependencies
 =====================

 * Django - This is obvious.
-* jQuery - This is not included in the package since it is expected that in most scenarios this would already be available.
+* jQuery - This is not included in the package since it is expected that in most scenarios it would already be available.
 * Memcached (python-memcached) - If you plan on running multiple python processes with `GENERATE_RANDOM_SELECT2_ID` enabled, then you need to turn on `ENABLE_SELECT2_MULTI_PROCESS_SUPPORT`.
 In that mode it is highly recommended that you use Memcached, to minimize DB hits.

 Example Application